Part 2 - Book of Genesis

 3.8-12 Now they hear the sound of the Lord moving in the garden and they hide.
 He asks where they are and Adam says they are hiding because they are naked.
 God asks who told them they were naked and did they eat of the forbidden tree.
 Adam blames Eve for giving him the fruit to eat.

 Suddenly Adam and Eve are afraid of God and hide.
 They realize they have sinned and broken the commandment of God.
 They recognize their nakedness and newfound separation from God.
 They exercised their free will.
 God allows us to do that.
 He gives us instruction on how to live in His blessing, but man always feel that they know a better way and rebels.
 The word of God is mocked and men do as they please.
 Sin creates death in our lives.
 We desire to be like God and refuse to yield to the Creator’s wisdom.
-God allows us to do that--he wants us to desire to walk in His ways.
+God allows us to do that--he wants us to

 As the Creator, God must keep His word.
 Disobedience (sin) brings death.
 Now God must have justice served.
 The penalty is death.